knaggita/Football-Dataset-Analysis/README.md

 ## Steps to follow

 1. Fork the project to your respository
-4. Clone the project repository and run the project, refer to the "How to setup section to know how to do that".
+4. Clone the project repository and run the project, refer to the "How to setup section" to know how to do that.
 3. Study the project code, suggest changes, rectificiations and any inquiries you might have about the project
 5. To suggest these changes, you can either
 	1. Open an issue on the project where you highlight what you think needs to be changed and how you would like it to be after the change